 Fig. 2.
 A schematic representation of a human dimeric secretory IgA2m(1) with N-glycosylation sites drawn as connected yellow blocks on polypeptides.
 Two IgA monomers are depicted in a tail-to-tail arrangement, with a J chain (blue box) covalently linked through disulfide bridges to the tailpiece of the heavy chains of two monomers.
 In IgA2m(1), the Iight and heavy chains are not disulfide bridged, whereas the Iight chains are disulfide-bonded to each other (not drawn).
-Secretory component (SC) is made of five immunoglobulin-like domains (red ellipsoids) derived from the extracellular portion of Iight linked with Iight dimers through a disulfide bridge connecting Iight and Iight domain Iight chain; Iight domain of the heavy chain; Iight CL, the constant domain of the Iight chain; Iight he eight chain; Iight he five immunoglobulin-like domains that constitute Iight chain; Iight he five immunoglobulin-like domains that constitute Iight chain; Iight he five immunoglobulin-like domains that constitute Iight chain; Iight he five immunoglobulin-like domains that constitute Iight chain; Iight he five immunoglobulin-like domains that constitute Iight chain; Iight he five immunoglobulin-like domains that constitute Iight he first that Iight he five immunoglobulin-like domains that constitute Iight he first that Iight from naïve B cells, and randomly combined before insertion into phage expression vectors.
+Secretory component (SC) is made of five immunoglobulin-like domains (red ellipsoids) derived from the extracellular portion of Iight linked with Iight dimers through a disulfide bridge connecting Iight and Iight domain Iight chain; Iight domain of the heavy chain; Iight CL, the constant domain of the Iight chain; Iight he five immunoglobulin-like domains that constitute Iight chain; Iight the five immunoglobulin-like domains that constitute Iight chain; Iight the five immunoglobulin-like domains that constitute Iight chain; Iight the five immunoglobulin-like domains that constitute Iight chain; Iight the five immunoglobulin-like domains that constitute Iight chain; Iight the Iight chain; Iight the five immunoglobulin-like domains that constitute Iight chain; Iight the Iight chain; Iight the five immunoglobulin-like domains that constitute Iight the Iight chain; Iight th from naïve B cells, and randomly combined before insertion into phage expression vectors.
 Fragments Fig. 3.
 Strategies to produce monoclonal recombinant secretory IgA.
 Rearranged genomic sequences alternatively be isolated from a hybridoma clone showing adequate antigen specificity.
-Fy fragments heavy (α) and light (κ/λ) chains.
+Fv fragments heavy (α) and light (κ/λ) chains.
 Polymerization and assembly into SlgA require two other expression (Fv) displayed on phages, carrying the best combination of VH and VL domains for a specific antigen, coding for the variable domains of heavy (VH) and light (VL) immunoglobulin chains can be isolated vectors coding for the J chain and the secretory component.
 Successive rounds of transfection into can then be converted into IgA immunoglobulin following insertion into expression vectors for the CHO cells allow recovery of (1) monomeric, (2) dimeric, polymeric (not shown) and (3) SIgA are identified by multiple screening steps (e.g. ELISA).
 Variable regions (Fv) sequences can

 Fig. 3.
 Strategies to produce monoclonal recombinant secretory IgA.
 Rearranged genomic sequences coding for the variable domains of heavy (VH) and light (VL) immunoglobulin chains can be isolated from naïve B cells, and randomly combined before insertion into phage expression vectors.
 Fragments (Fv) displayed on phages, carrying the best combination of VH and VL domains for a specific antigen, are identified by multiple screening steps (e.g. ELISA).
 Variable regions (Fv) sequences can alternatively be isolated from a hybridoma clone showing adequate antigen specificity.
-Fv fragments can then be converted into IgA immunoglobulin following insertion into expression vectors for the heavy ( $\alpha$ ) and light ( $\kappa/\lambda$ ) chains.
+Fv fragments can then be converted into IgA immunoglobulin following insertion into expression vectors for the heavy (α) and light (κ/λ) chains.
 Polymerization and assembly into SIgA require two other expression vectors coding for the J chain and the secretory component.
 Successive rounds of transfection into CHO cells allow recovery of (1) monomeric, (2) dimeric, polymeric (not shown) and (3) SIgA.